 Global health and environmental issues, social movements, and the evolving characteristics of rising generations continue to shift the way we organize, perceive, and define our workplaces.
 But when it comes to internal communications, leading with a human-centered approach remains critical for successful employee engagement.
 At INK, that means tailoring communications to individual employees and delivering personalized and empathetic content to the right person, at the right time, and on the platform of their choice.
 Sounds simple enough, right?

 Here’s the catch – there is no one-size-fits-all plan.
-Every company’s program will look a bit different because each workforce is unique – varying in makeup of backgrounds, needs, values, priorities, challenges, goals and more.
+Every company’s program will look a bit different because each workforce is unique – varying in the makeup of backgrounds, needs, values, priorities, challenges, goals, and more.
 But as a starting point for getting your program off the ground, we’re going to walk you through some critical steps to keep in mind as you build and maintain a framework for employee-centric internal communications.

 Get to Know Your Employees.

 Blanket-style messages are often ineffective because they don’t consider the individual on the receiving end and often feel generic and irrelevant.
 Just like any other marketing communications effort, a strong understanding of the audience is a crucial first step to delivering communications that are engaged with instead of filed away and forgotten.
 Your strategy should be built around employees’ specific needs, particularly when it comes to format and delivery.

 Here are some of our tried-and-true tactics for gathering the in-depth audience information you’ll need to get started:

 - Dig into your data: Start with any existing data on your employee base and use it to piece together a high-level look at your company’s demographics.
 Based on common identifiers like location, role, and tenure begin to identify common employee groups.